fsmosca/musketeer-chess/README.md

 ![PS](https://i.imgur.com/wzZ0J9h.png)

 ## D. Gating preparation
 Gating is a move that enters the musketeer piece into the playing area.
-But before a gate move can be executed on the board, the player has to decide which column these new pieces will be gated.
-White can drop its new pieces at row 0 at any column while Black can drop at row 9 at any column as gating preparations.
-See Initial board layout.
+But before a gate move can be executed on the board, the player has to decide which column the selected pieces will be gated.
+White can drop the musketeer pieces at row 0 at any column while Black can drop at row 9 at any column as gating preparations.

-#### The second and third moves of musketeer chess
 The second and third moves in musketeer chess can be called GP (Gating Preparation).
-It consists of dropping a piece on drop areas.
-The first piece selected in PS will be the first to be dropped.
-In the example in section C, it is Leopard first then cannon second.
+It consists of dropping the musketeer pieces on the drop areas, see image 1.

 #### The second move of musketeer chess
-The second move will be dropping of first selected piece (leopard), for example white can play L@b0 or dropping a Leopard to square B0.
-Black can reply with L@g9 or Leopard to square G9, intending to gate the leopard at column g.
+The second move will be dropping of first selected piece (leopard), for example white can play L@b0 or dropping a leopard to square B0.
+In this case white prepares its cannon to be gated at column b.
+Black can reply with L@g9 or leopard to square G9, planning to gate its leopard at column g.

 #### The third move of musketeer chess
-The third move will be dropping of second selected piece (cannon), similar to second move except that it is not allowed to drop a piece behind a rook (columns a or h) and the other behind the king (column e).
-White can play C@d0 and Black can play C@f9.
+The third move will be dropping of second selected piece (cannon), for example white can play C@d0 and Black can reply with C@f9.

+It is not allowed to drop a musketeer piece at column e and another at column a or h because it will gate the musketeer pieces at the same time during castling.
+See game rules in section G.

 That completes the PS and GP phases.